-To activate the fluid chamber heater the "HEATER" ON/OFF switch must be turned on and the amber light should be illuminated.
+To activate the fluid chamber heater, not only must the ON/OFF switch be turned on, but the "ENABLE" button must be pressed so that the HEATER ON indicator is illuminated.
 At this point, the heater will warm the fluid to the last used temperature set point.
 The temperature set point can be changed by selecting Equipment from the Settings menu.